Doug824/hello-world/README.md

 Hello fellow people of the earth!

-My name is Doug, I am recently on a new journey in life taking me from creating recipes as a Chef to creating new recipes of code.
+My name is Doug, I am recently on a new journey in life taking me from creating recipes as a Chef to creating new recipes of code as a, well, hopefully Software Engineer.